Eivyses/tanoth-bot/README.md

 - Attack players randomly and then keep re-attacking same one if you win more than 50 gold
 - Automatically upgrade runes or one provided rune
 - Automatically upgrade attributes or one provided attribute
+- Automatically go to work till next days morning when all adventures are done

 ## Building